stevelaw/SpubSub/README.md

 	where
-		options.key is a single value or array of String or RegExp objects. options.fn is the callback executed when a matched message key is stored.
+		options.key is a single value or array of String or RegExp objects. options.fn is the callback executed when a matched message key is stored. options.once removes the subscriber after the first notification.

 unsubscribe(key, listener)